rabiya13/Student-Grade-Management-System/README.md

 # 🎓 Student Grade Management System

-A simple Python-based project to manage student grades using CSV file handling.
-Ideal for beginners learning file I/O, functions, and dictionaries in Python.
+A simple, console-based Python application designed to manage student academic records efficiently using the built-in CSV module.
+The project provides hands-on experience with file handling, dictionaries, and user-defined functions, making it ideal for beginners diving into backend logic for real-world applications.

 ## ✅ Features